 Of course, not every visitor to Taiwan has enough time to explore beyond Greater Taipei.
 If that’s the situation you find yourself in — but a combination of tung blossoms, fresh air, and easy exercise appeal to you — think about spending a couple of hours hiking the Tucheng Tung Blossom Trail or the Yang Chou Keng Forest Trail.
 The beginning of the former is within walking distance of Yongning Station on the Taipei Metro’s Blue Line; the latter is in Taoyuan’s Lujhu District, a short taxi ride from Shanbi Station on the Taoyuan Airport MRT line.

-Whether your interest lies in glorious flowers and blossoms or Taiwan’s remarkable religious culture, Life of Taiwan’s expert itinerary designers can plan out a schedule that’ll make the most of your stay and leave you with cherished memories.
+Whether your interest lies in glorious flowers and blossoms or Taiwan’s remarkable religious culture, Life of Taiwan’s expert itinerary designers can plan out a private tour of Taiwan that’ll make the most of your stay and leave you with cherished memories.
 Contact us today!